Heartbroken Parent Calls for Social Media Regulations to Combat Drug Sales to Youth

 0:00

-Parents often believe home is the safest place for their children, but with the rise of social media, that may no longer be the case.
+Parents often believe that home is the safest place for their children, but with the rise of social media, that may no longer be the case.

 Samuel Chapman and Laura Berman lost their 16-year-old son, Sammy, in 2021 after he overdosed on a fentanyl-laced pill from a dealer he allegedly connected with on Snapchat.

 “A lethal dose of a counterfeit drug was delivered to our home after we were asleep, like a pizza,” Chapman said in an episode of EpochTV’s “California Insider.”
-“Our son died ... while we were on lockdown.
+“Our son died. ... while we were on lockdown.
 We thought he was in the safest place in the world, in our home.”

 Chapman said that while fentanyl is already an epidemic in the United States, online platforms only exacerbate the crisis.